Sydwell/MMT300S_2016/README.md

 Dear student,

-Follow theses instructions:
+Follow these instructions:
-Where ever you see the text <student>, change it to your name in lowercase.

-Please ensure you are watching this project through GITHUB  account.
+Please ensure you are watching this project through *GITHUB*  account.
 Fork this project using <student>_init as the fork name.
+Whereever you see the text <student>, change it to your name in lowercase.

 In this fork create a directory named project_<student>.